 Why it is important

-People living with dementia and their carers often lead lonely and isolated lives.
+People living with dementia and their carers often feel lonely and isolated.
 Stigma and discrimination exist towards people living with dementia.

 Isolation can lead to mental health concerns including anxiety and depression.
 In turn, this can exacerbate the symptoms associated with dementia.

-With appropriate support, these people can remain actively engaged and connected with the community.
+With appropriate support, people living with dementia can remain actively engaged and connected with the community.

 The objective of the program is to build greater awareness, acceptance and understanding of dementia in the community.